Privacy

 What we don't collect

-• The images you drag in.
-They do not leave your browser.
+• The images you drop in.

-• Your IP, beyond standard request logs.
+• Your IP beyond standard request logs.

 How to verify